 How To Clean & Sanitize Retainers

 Soft toothbrush

-Step 1: Fill your retainer case up with distilled water, then add just a few drops of castile soap.
+Step 1: Fill the case with distilled water and a few drops of castile soap.

-Step 2: Rinse your retainer to remove food or whatever else might be stuck on it.
+Step 2: Rinse the retainer to remove food and debris.

-Step 3: Put the retainer in the retainer case and leave it to soak for at least 20 minutes.
+Step 3: Soak it in the case for at least 20 minutes.

-Step 4: Rinse the retainer thoroughly to remove the soap before wearing it.
+Step 4: Rinse thoroughly to remove all soap before wearing.

-Step 5: Rinse the retainer case and allow it to air dry, so it will be ready for you to clean your retainer the next day.
+Step 5: Rinse the case and let it air dry for next time.

+How To Clean & Sanitize Retainers